Alan-Foster/Alan-Foster-Reddit-Rules-Template/README.md

 To view the rules list, click here: https://github.com/Alan-Foster/SFW-Reddit-Rules-Template/blob/main/Rules-List

-You can also view the NSFW rules version here: https://github.com/Alan-Foster/NSFW-Reddit-Rules-Template/tree/main
+You can also see the NSFW Rules List Here: https://github.com/Alan-Foster/NSFW-Reddit-Rules-Template/tree/main

 ## Why was this created?